Azure/Azure-Sentinel/DataConnectors/ReadMe.md

 3. **Validate the Connector UX** – Follow these steps to render and validate the connector UX you just built
     1. The test utility can be accessed by this URL - https://aka.ms/sentineldataconnectorvalidateurl
     2. Go to Microsoft Sentinel -> Data Connectors
-    3. Click the “import” button and select the json file you created as follows.
+    3. Click the "import" button and select the json file you created as follows.
+To validate a codeless connector with this tool, be sure to only upload a json file containing the `connectorUiConfig` collection.
     ![Import button](https://github.com/Azure/Azure-Sentinel/blob/master/DataConnectors/Images/validateUX_stepc.png)
     4. The json file you just created is loaded (example as follows) - Validate connector UX by ensuring all links resolve appropriately with no errors (including query links) in both the main and ‘next steps’ page, check for content accuracy, grammar, typos and formatting.
 Update the json as needed and reload to revalidate.
     ![Validate connector](https://github.com/Azure/Azure-Sentinel/blob/master/DataConnectors/Images/validateUX_stepd.png)